ahoys/gpt-discord/README.md

 - After you have created the .env file, run `yarn install && yarn build`
 - A `build` directory will appear that will contain the finished application.
 - Run the application with Node.

+## Inviting the bot

+You need to invite the bot onto your server.
+When doing this, make sure you have the following permissions enabled: `bot`, `applications.commands`, `send messages` and `add reactions`.